 If your THC count is so high it falls into one of these offences, the police can charge you.
 The police must take your THC measurement within two hours of you driving your vehicle.

-The police conduct Standard Field Sobriety Tests at the roadside if they suspect you are driving while drug-impaired.
+The police conduct Standard Field Sobriety Tests (SFST) at the roadside if they suspect you are driving while drug-impaired.
 These tests include:

 - The Walk-and-Turn test: walk heel-to-toe in a straight line